-As necessary, the following FAX Board is attached to the TOE.
+As necessary, the following FAX Board can be attached to the TOE.
 The Fax Board is outside the scope of the TOE.

-- Canon Super G3 2nd Line Fax Board-AS1 - Canon Super G3 3rd and 4th Line Fax Board-AS1
+- Canon Super G3 2nd Line Fax Board-AS - Canon Super G3 3rd and 4th Line Fax Board-AS